curvedinf/wove/README.md

 # >> ['hello', 'world', 'foo', 'bar', 'baz', 'qux']
 ```
 ### Error Handling
-If any task raises an exception, Wove halts execution, cancels all other running tasks, and re-raises the original exception from the `async with weave()` block.
+If any task raises an exception, Wove halts execution, cancels all other running tasks, and re-raises the original exception from the `with weave()` block.
 This ensures predictable state and allows you to use standard `try...except` blocks.
 ### Debugging & Introspection
 Need to see what's going on under the hood?
--   `async with weave(debug=True) as w:`: Prints a detailed, color-coded execution plan to the console before running.
+-   `with weave(debug=True) as w:`: Prints a detailed, color-coded execution plan to the console before running.
 -   `w.execution_plan`: After the block, this dictionary contains the full dependency graph and execution tiers.
 -   `w.result.timings`: A dictionary mapping each task name to its execution duration in seconds.
 ### Data-Shaping Helper Functions